mkhader96/city-explorer/README.md

 Estimate of time needed to complete:2 hours

-Actual time needed to complete:2.5 Hours
+Actual time needed to complete:2.5 Hours.